|

 The stations on the grade-level portion of the line were between the tracks, with an entrance to the island platform.
 The area west of Western was in a tract of land owned by the Northwest Land Association, who viewed the rapid transit extension as integral to their development.
 (This also negated the need for a franchise from the city of build this section since, technically, the tracks didn't cross any city-owned public streets.)
 The land association not only provided for the free right-of-way, but also paid for the construction of the Kedzie station.

 The original Kedzie station, a much larger structure than its grade-level neighbors to the east Francisco and Rockwell, was designed by architect Arthur U. Gerber.
-The bracketed hipped roof was similar to other bungaloid structures Gerber designed elsewhere on the "L", including the next station west, Kimball, and Linden in Wilmette.
+The bracketed hipped roof was similar to other bungaloid structures Gerber designed elsewhere on the "L", including the next station west, Kimball, and at Linden in Wilmette.

 Four days after the station's closure for reconstruction, crews have begun dismantling the station, removing the plexiglas panels and interior equipment, seen looking west on February 24, 2006.
 For a larger view, click here.
 (Photo by Graham Garfield) |